 You must enter into a legally binding grant agreement with the Commonwealth.
-The grant agreement has general terms and conditions that cannot be changed.
-A sample grant agreement is available on business.gov.au and GrantConnect.
+We use two types of grant agreements in this program.
+Our selection will depend on the size and complexity of your project.
+Each grant agreement has general terms and conditions that cannot be changed.
+Sample grant agreements are available on business.gov.au and GrantConnect.